 'Santa's Senior Helpers' Lend a Helping Hand for the Holidays

-Elders' elves help seniors with everything from 'Gift Wrap to Google'
+Elders' elves help seniors with everything from 'Gift Wrap to Google.'

-Caregivers from Senior Helpers, a leading national in-home senior care franchise, are doing the little things and helping thousands of seniors from coast-to-coast prepare for the holidays.
+Caregivers from Senior Helpers, a leading national in-home senior care provider, are doing the little things and helping thousands of seniors from coast-to-coast prepare for the holidays.
 Whether they need errands to be run, cleaning to be done, or even online shopping assistance, Santa's Senior Helpers are lending a helping hand to embrace the season.

 "The holidays can be tough on seniors, especially those who aren't able get out and to do things like they used to," said Peter Ross, founder and CEO of Senior Helpers.
-"We care for seniors in their own homes year round, but the holidays and this time of year tend to bring additional challenges that can require an extra set of hands and feet."
+"We care for seniors in their own homes year round, but the holidays and this time of year tend to bring additional challenges that require an extra set of hands and feet."

-"From gift wrap to Google, our caregivers are taking care of everything the seniors we care for need to celebrate the holidays," Ross added.
+"From gift wrap to Google, our caregivers are taking care of everything seniors we care for need to celebrate the holidays," Ross added.

 Two new trends many seniors are embracing this holiday season are more online shopping and increased experimentation with Internet-based technologies.
 Santa's Senior Helpers show them how to find the best deals online and help seniors learn to use newer communication tools, like Skype and social media platforms, to connect with family and friends that may be far away.

 - The number of seniors using the Internet has almost doubled since 2005